joestilin/RoboProj1/README.md

 # RoboProj1
-Two Imperial AT-AT walkers are deployed in a Gazebo simulation of my New York Apartment.
+Two Imperial AT-AT walkers are deployed in a Gazebo simulation of my New York Apartment!